 Moreover, as of 2015, CDP Water Program has been initiated in our country.
 We have been among the pioneer companies that started to report to the program in its initial year and conveyed our water management system.
 Carbon Disclosure Project (CDP) Turkey 2017 Water Leadership Award granted to us as the result of the steps we have taken as Akenerji about water.

-(C0.2) State the start and end date of the year for which you are reporting data.
+(C0.2) State the start and end date of the year for which you are reporting data and indicate whether you will be providing emissions data for past reporting years.